ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20201030_ampc_relnotes.md

 #### Agent resources

-A new set of resource is provided within AMPLIFY Central CLI:
+A new set of resource is provided within Amplify Central CLI:

 * **edgedp**: this resource represent the Axway API Management dataplane.
-It contains the connectivity (url / port) to the Axway API Manager/Gateway and a reference to the AMPLIFY Central topology environment.
+It contains the connectivity (url / port) to the Axway API Manager/Gateway and a reference to the Amplify Central topology environment.
 * **eddeda**: this resource represent a Discovery Agent for Axway API Manager.
 It contains the Discovery Agent configuration and the reference to the dataplane.
 * **edgeta**: this resource represent a Discovery Agent for Axway Edge Gateway.
 It contains the Traceability Agent configuration and the reference to the dataplane.
 * **awsdp**: this resource represent the AWS API Management dataplane.
 It contains the region, transactionLogGroup reference and the queues to be monitored by the agents.